CWarrick/hello-word/README.md

 my first repository with the Hello World tutorial

-It's me, CWarric.
+It's me, CWarrick.
 New to GitHub, seeing what it's all about and looking forward to being able to use it in research and for fun!